runmeetly/striptease/README.md

 ## What

-A small utility that searches searches a list of arguments and strips out sensitive bits.
+A small utility that searches a list of arguments and strips out sensitive bits.
 It does not perform any logging on its own however - it simply processes arguments so that they can be passed on to `console` or other logging systems.